bropump/Manifesto/README.md

 # Market makers

-The community does not make deals or pay market makers.
-Market makers have their place in decentralised finance, as a token built on corporate and community participation, if you run a market maker and are interested in being part of the bropump spirit, we welcome you, by doing so you see the joint vision of coorperation.
+The community does not pay for market makers.
+If you're a market maker you may purchase supply from the onchain pool.

 ## $NEIRO Bropump Community & Spirit: The Core